 Rutgers Translate-a-Thon

 The Rutgers Translate-a-Thon is a recurring event that takes place every spring.
-This year, we will celebrate the Fifth Annual Rutgers Translate-a-thon on Friday, February 24th at the Rutgers Language Center (1 Spring Street)!
+This year, we will celebrate the Sixth Annual Rutgers Translate-a-thon on Friday, 23 February 2024 at the Rutgers Language Center (1 Spring Street) and online!
 The Translate-a-Thon is a day-long event dedicated to bringing together students and speakers of many different languages around short-term translation projects that benefit the RU community and beyond.
 Bring your language skills and your curiosity to work with us on translation projects, participate in workshops and showcases, win cool raffle prizes, and more!
-Translation project proposals are still being accepted!
+Translation project proposals will be accepted until 30 September 2023!
 To submit a proposal, please visit sites.rutgers.edu/translate-a-thon.

 Rutgers Radical Translation Collective